 There is a mistaken belief that Salmonella is transmitted to people primarily through dirty egg shells when, in fact, most cases of the illness are the result of an egg that was infected with Salmonella inside the hen's ovary.
-Most cases of the illness are the result of an egg that was infected with Salmonella inside the hen's ovary.
 Probiotics given to baby chicks reduces the risk of Salmonella in eggs and disease later in life.

 Probiotics are live, nonpathogenic bacteria that contribute to the health and balance of the intestinal tract.
 These good bacteria can strengthen the immune system and help chickens digest food more efficiently, helping them stay healthy and grow better.

 Most of us are familiar with the benefits that bacterial cultures in yogurt contribute to our own digestive health and some chicken-keepers give yogurt to their chickens to impart those same benefits.
-What many chicken-keepers do not know is that chickens are not equipped to digest dairy foods and would be better served by skipping the yogurt and ingesting the beneficial cultures (probiotics) alone.
+What many chicken-keepers do not know is that chickens are not equipped to digest most dairy products and would be better served by ingesting the beneficial bacterial cultures alone.

-Last year, I asked Dr. Rob McCoy, PhD, vice president of Manna Pro Poultry Nutrition his opinion about feeding chickens dairy and he indicated that birds do not possess the enzymes necessary to properly digest milk sugars.
+I asked Dr. Rob McCoy, PhD, a poultry nutritionist, his opinion about feeding chickens dairy and he indicated that birds do not possess the enzymes necessary to properly digest milk sugars.
 Considering the fact that mother birds do not nurse their young, it makes perfect sense.
 Feeding chickens a little yogurt occasionally is fine, but too much dairy can cause digestive upset and diarrhea.
 A better choice would be to give chickens probiotics specially formulated for them.
 A University of Guelph professor and an Agriculture and Agri-Food Canada food researcher have found that giving chickens probiotics stimulates their immune system and reduces the Salmonella bacteria in their gut by more than 99 percent.

 The Inside Story About Salmonella Transmission: Egg Yolk Russian Roulette